humdrum-tools/humdrum-documentation/tool/spect/index.md

 ### COMMAND

-**spect** -- generate spectral data from note information using the SHARC timbre database
+<span class="tool">spect</span> -- generate spectral data from note information using the
+SHARC timbre database

 On-line documentation is not currently available for this command.